picsolab/MimicProp/README.md

 ### Run with our data

-You can find our dataset at: UPLOAD_THE_DATA_SAPARATELY Please download it to the root folder of this project, and run:
+You can find our dataset at: [here](https://drive.google.com/open?id=1wX6XdmsS9NfDtvN8A-SRis2mn2zzYg5f) Please download it to the root folder of this project, and run:
 ```python3 run_mimicprop.py```